A Summer Tale

-No clear trail remained after three years of undergrowth running rampant; he picked his way through the brush to make a trail, and tried not to disturb the forest any more than necessary.
+No clear trail remained after three years of undergrowth running rampant; he picked his way through the brush to make a trail and tried not to disturb the forest any more than necessary.

 About a half a mile from the last campsite, Silas noticed markings he found unusual.
 Limbs had been pruned in an orderly fashion and led him along a sort of trail.
-The nubs were aged over, but it was clear a person had done the pruning.
+The nubs were aged over, but it was clearly a person who had done the pruning.
 His first thought was of the searchers; maybe they marked their trail as they went along.

 Another half a mile offered even more evidence that this part of the woods was altered by a human source.
 Sections of wire, half-rotten two-by-fours lay scattered here and there.
 Something strange had gone on here.